 A Changing U.S. Workforce

 As more and more millennials move along in their careers and start families, they are beginning to develop new preferences and to make their own choices both individually and as a generation.
 The trick, Walker knows, will be to hang onto those young adults who have nostalgic affiliations to Hormel Foods products and get all the others to give them a try.
-Walker confesses a weakness for Hormel®No Bean Chili but is aware that other young people might be reaching for some competitor’s product.
-“We need to find a way to get millennial shoppers to switch over to our brand.”
+Walker confesses a weakness for Hormel® No Bean Chili but is aware that other young people might be reaching for some competitor’s product.

 Much has been made of the impact of the so-called millennial generation (ages 18-34), both as consumers and as employees.
 And while Walker’s job is to analyze the tastes and trends of her generation, her success at Hormel Foods since joining the company right out of college in 2014 also bears analysis.
 What she wants, and what she’s concerned about, should be of interest to anyone who wants to hire—and keep—young people.